Joe Martinez (baseball): Arizona Diamondbacks

-Cleveland Indians
+Cleveland Indians (second stint)

-Martinez re-signed with the Cleveland Indians on December 14, 2012, on a minor league contract with an invitation to spring training.
+Martinez re-signed with the Cleveland Indians on December 14, 2012, on a minor league contract that included an invitation to spring training.
 After opening the 2013 season with Columbus, he was added to the major league roster on June 29 when Matt Langwell was sent down.
 He pitched two scoreless innings in that day's game, earning the victory in a 4–3 triumph over the Chicago White Sox.
 "He really clutched up...that's not the easiest situation to be put into," manager Terry Francona said of Martinez's entering a tied game for his first MLB appearance in over a year.
 Six days later, he pitched the final three innings and allowed a run in a 7–0 loss to the Detroit Tigers.
 Following that game, he was sent back to Columbus so the Indians could promote Carlos Carrasco.
 In 24 games (21 starts), he had a 3–7 record, a 5.26 ERA, 90 strikeouts, 27 walks, and 163 hits allowed in 130 innings pitched.
 He filed for free agency on October 1.

+Los Angeles Angels

 On March 4, 2014, Martinez signed with the Los Angeles Angels of Anaheim.
 He lost all three starts that he made for the Salt Lake Bees of the Pacific Coast League, posting a 16.36 ERA before announcing his retirement on April 21.